How the adoption of feature toggles correlates with branch merges and defects in open-source projects?: Results and Discussions

 \subsubsection{Time per defect (RQ3.2)}

 We verified whether the amount of time (measured in days) needed to fix a defect has significantly changed after adopting feature toggles.
-We run this analysis over $C_{RQ3.2}$, which contains all projects with at least one defect before and one defect after the adoption of feature toggles.
+We run this analysis over $C_{RQ3}$, which contains all projects with at least one defect, and enough commits to have at least one defect before and one defect after the adoption of feature toggles, except for outliers.
 Figure~\ref{fig:fig10} shows the boxplot of the number of days needed to fix a defect, before and after the introduction of feature toggles.

-Again, we checked normality using the Shapiro test ($p\mbox{-}value < 0.001$) and applied Wilcoxon paired test over the samples.
-We observed a $p\mbox{-}value = 0.1346$, not indicating a statistically significant change in the amount of time for fixing defects.
-We also checked the Cliff’s Delta effect size and observed a negligible result ($0.0624$).
+Again, we checked normality using the Shapiro-Wilk's test and found $p\mbox{-}value = 1.39 \times 10^{-15}$ for the data before the adoption of FT and $p\mbox{-}value < 2.2 \times 10^{-16}$ for the data after the adoption of FT.
+Since the distribution of the data for both groups is not normal, we applied the Wilcoxon paired test to check if there is a significant difference between them.
+We observed a $p\mbox{-}value = 0.097$, indicating that the difference between the amount of time for fixing defects before and after adopting FT frameworks is not statistically significant.
+We also checked the Cliff’s Delta and observed a small effect size ($-0.292$).

-Closing this sub-question, in Table~\ref{tbl:tbl12}, we show the average amount of time needed to fix a defect.
-We could observe a slight increase in the mean (10\%) but a decrease in the median (24\%).
+Closing this sub-question, in Table~\ref{tbl:rq3_summary}, we show the average amount of time needed to fix a defect.
+We could observe an increase of about 42\% in the mean, and 213\% in the median.

+We also analyzed this variable on $C_{Control}$.
+We first checked the normality of the data using Shapiro-Wilk's test.
+We found a $p\mbox{-}value = 3.411 \times 10^{-15}$ for the data in the first half of the history and $p\mbox{-}value = 5.879 \times 10^{-16}$ for the data in the last half of the history.
+This result suggests that the distributions are not normal.
+Thus, we used the nonparametric Wilcoxon paired test to check if there are differences between the data in both groups.
+We found a $p\mbox{-}value = 7.663 \times 10^{-10}$, which suggests that there is a significant difference.
+We further investigated this difference by calculating Cliff's Delta and found $d = -0.570$, which suggests that the effect size is large.
+In fact, according to Table~\ref{tbl:rq3_summary}, the mean time to fix a defect in $C_{Control}$ has increased about 446\% and the median about 333\%.

+We found a significant difference in the time to fix a defect in $C_{Control}$, but not in $C_{RQ3}$.
+This finding suggests that, overall, the time to fix a defect increases, but since this increase was not significant in $C_{RQ3}$, the adoption of feature toggles frameworks might have influenced this variable.